What tax do I pay if I sell my business?

 Method of sale/disposal

 Exactly what is being sold can also have a bearing.
-Is it purely the goodwill and company name or is there an element of tangible assets being transferred to new owners?
+Is it purely the goodwill and company name you’re selling?
+Or is there an element of tangible assets being transferred to new owners?
 To help offset tax, some consideration can be given to R&D credits and the split of the sale relating to the physical assets, which will have had an original cost associated with them, and the slightly less tangible sales of contracts, goodwill or trade.

 Entrepreneurs relief and Capital Gains Tax